GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Normal Baking](normal-baking.webp)

 We will start by baking the normal map.
 To do so we must first select "Normal" from the Bake Type combo box.
 You will also want to check "Selected to Active".
-For users of DirectX style normal maps like myself you will also need to set the G channel to "-Y".
+For users of DirectX style normal maps, like myself, you will also need to set the G channel to "-Y".
 If you are using OpenGL style normal maps you can leave it as is.

 # Performing the Bake

 ![Selected To Active](selected-to-active.webp)

-Ok its finally bake time, select your High Poly asset then press Ctrl and select your Bake Target this sets the High poly as selected and your Bake Target as Active.
+Ok its finally bake time, select your High Poly asset then press Ctrl and select your `Bake Target` this sets the High poly as selected and your `Bake Target` as Active.
 If everything is selected correctly your outliner should look like the image above.
-With a dark orange highlight on the high poly object and bright orange for the Bake Target.
+With a dark orange highlight on the high poly object and bright orange for the `Bake Target`.

 ![Select Normal Node](select-normal-node.webp)